Stuffy Nose With a CPAP and What I Do About It

 What do you do when you are sick?

 Does anyone else have any tips for using their CPAP when they feel under the weather?
+Have you tried using vapor rub for a stuffy nose and CPAP machine?
 I would love for you to join the community, if you have not already, and join the conversations!
 We would love to hear your thoughts, questions, concerns, or tips on this subject (and others)!

 Interested in reading more about getting the most out of your CPAP?
 Explore our featured collection of tips and tricks for CPAP users.